 Sunset from the Mounds

-If you’re after a great spot to get a scenic view of Kraków or watch the sunset, then you’re in luck.
+If you’re after a great spot to get a scenic view of Krakow or watch the sunset, then you’re in luck.
 Situated to the west and south of the city centre lie two large earth-mounds, Kościuszko Mound and Krakus Mound.
-Both spots offer panoramic views and a great place to watch the sun go down at the end of your first day in Kraków.
+Both spots offer panoramic views and a great place to watch the sun go down at the end of your first day in Krakow.

-Day 2 in Kraków
+Krakow Itinerary: Day 2

-Today you’ll delve further into Kraków’s legends and past with visits to Wawel Castle and the old Jewish Ghetto.
+Today you’ll delve further into Krakow’s legends and past with visits to Wawel Castle and the old Jewish Ghetto.
 To cap the day off, why not go on a spooky ghost tour?

 Wawel Castle

-Just beyond the southern edge of Kraków’s Old Town lies the majestic Wawel Castle.
-This important historic landmark has to be one of the best places to visit in Kraków, hands down.
-Although it has had its troubles, this medieval castle was once the royal residence when Kraków was the capital of Poland.
+Just beyond the southern edge of Krakow’s Old Town lies the majestic Wawel Castle.
+This important historic landmark has to be one of the best places to visit in Krakow, hands down.
+Although it has had its troubles, this medieval castle was once the royal residence when Krakow was the capital of Poland.

 After winding your way up into the centre of the castle area, you’ll find not only some ruins but the majestic sight of Wawel Cathedral.
 The main hall is free to enter, but the cathedral’s crypts, bell tower, and museum require a 12 zl (~$3.29 USD) ticket.